How Customer Insights Help Product Teams Build Features People Want

 • Opportunity cost: While teams build the wrong thing, competitors solve real problems

-• Team burnout: Nothing kills morale faster than pouring your soul into features nobody uses
+• Team burnout: Nothing kills morale faster than pouring effort into features nobody uses

 1. They uncover what customers do, not just what they say